- Chart

 Disclaimers:

-This analysis is for informational purposes only and should not be considered investment advice.
-The data is based on publicly available information and may not be entirely accurate or complete.
-Investment decisions should be based on individual circumstances and a thorough understanding of the risks involved.
+The information provided is for informational purposes only and should not be considered investment advice.
+Market share data is approximate and based on available information.
+Financial data may not be current.

 AI Summarization is directionally correct and might not be accurate.